With so many platforms and vendors out there, choosing the right donor database for your nonprofit is no easy feat.

-To prevent you from falling into the same traps, here we’ll take you through the top 13 mistakes that nonprofits make when choosing a donor database and how you can avoid them.
+To prevent you from falling into the same traps, we’ll take you through the top 13 tips to keep you from making mistakes when choosing a donor database:

-- The organization shops for the wrong type of software.
+- Don’t shop for the wrong type of software.

-- Not enough thought has been put into their reasons for buying.
+- Put thought into your reasons for buying.

-- The platform can’t support all of the users they need.
+- Select a platform that supports all of the users you need.

-- The chosen platform doesn’t have room to accommodate all of their constituents.
+- Find a platform that has room to accommodate all of your constituents.

-- The platform they choose doesn’t support all of the necessary functionalities.
+- Choose a platform that supports all of the necessary functionalities.

-- The database can’t be integrated with the necessary third-party platforms.
+- Make sure the database can be integrated with the necessary third-party platforms.

-- The platform doesn’t come with enough training.
+- The platform should come with enough training.

 By the time we’re done, you’ll be prepared to pick the perfect donor database.
 Let’s get started!

 Need a refresher on buying software?
-Check out Salsa’s infographic.
+Check out Salsa’s infographic before diving in.

 Fortunately for nonprofits everywhere, there are tons of different fundraising software solutions to help organizations optimize the fundraising process.